 Things have to be done from scratch.
-Rebuilding an app takes a heavy toll on the energy, morale, and finances of a designing company.
+Rebuilding an app takes a heavy toll on a designing company's energy, morale, and finances.

-Even if the prototype goes through several rounds of feedback and tweaks, the end results won’t be that disturbing than a “go with the flow” process.
+Even if the prototype goes through several rounds of feedback and tweaks, the results won’t disturb as a “go with the flow” process.

-By adding the prototype phase, the risks and surprises can be faced, extra tweaks can be done, the project can be started again and aging—but it is for sure that it leads to a wonderful app within time and budget.
+By adding the prototype phase, the risks and surprises can be faced, extra tweaks can be done, the project can be started again and ageing—but it is sure that it leads to a wonderful app within time and budget.

 Validating User Experience

 Besides getting feedback from your team and client, you can also test the prototype with real users.
 For example, you can send a clickable model to some of them.
-This way, you can find if your idea is going to work, that’s before developing the actual model.
+This way, you can find if your idea will work, that’s before developing the actual model.
 For example, the test lets you know how they can feel with the app.